nova0821/iotjs-wiki/Build-for-Linux.md

 #### What build script does

-1. It will clone submodules jerryscript and libuv, this is done only once when version hash has not changed.
+1. It will clone sub-modules(JerryScript and libuv), this will be done only once when version hash has not changed.
-2. Checkout matching version for each submodules.
+2. Checkout matching version for each sub-modules.
-3. Build submodules, you can see the outputs at build/(target-arch)-(target-os)/libs folder.
+3. Build sub-modules, you can see the outputs at build/(target-arch)-(target-os)/libs folder.
-4. Build iotjs
+4. Build IoT.js

 #### How to clean

-Just remove the folder like
+Just remove the folder as follows;
 ```
 rm -rf build
 ```
-or it you want to clean for rebuild one submodule, for example libuv
+or it you want to clean for rebuild one sub-module, for example libuv;
 ```
 rm -rf build/x86_64-linux/deps/libuv
 ```